Sujaykiran2102/Ecommerce-Follow-Along/README.md

 Summary : The use will be able to cancel the placed orders.
 Tech Stack : Backend - controller - order.js
 Frontend - pages -  MyOrdersPage.jsx

+# Milestone 29 : In this milestone, we will learn how to add online payment gateway to our application using Paypal api.
+Key feautures :